Gluten-Free Snickerdoodle Cookies

 – S.Howren

 These gluten-free snickerdoodles take me right back to childhood afternoons when the smell of cinnamon and sugar filled the kitchen.
 They have that same soft, chewy texture and buttery sweetness I loved growing up, just made gluten-free so everyone can enjoy them.
 The dough comes together quickly with simple pantry ingredients like gluten-free flour, butter, sugar, and a little cream of tartar for that classic tangy flavor.
-I love that they don’t need any chilling time and bake up in just 8 minutes, which means warm, homemade cookies fast.
+I love that they don’t need any chilling time, like these gluten free sugar cookies, and bake up in just 8 minutes, which means warm, homemade cookies fast.

 Gluten-Free Baking Tips